Paxy/PaxyPDFSigner/README.md

 * Extract current version of JAR and CFG file.
 * Verify is PKCS#11 library present at the location configured in pkcs11.cfg
 * Run signer with
-java -jar PaxyPDFSigner.jar <path to PDF file>
+java -jar PaxyPDFSigner.jar 'path to PDF file'